 If you remember back to 2011, McCoy scored a league-high 20 touchdowns and then followed that up with just five total touchdowns in 2012.
 I'm not saying he'll score only five times in 2014, but not repeating a 19-TD season is no knock on Charles.

 Playing one less game than McCoy as the Chiefs rested their starters in Week 17, Charles set a career high in YFS (1,980) and ranked second only to McCoy.
 In addition, no other player had as many games with 100-plus YFS than Charles (13) this season.

-One of the most physical runners in the league, Lynch rushed for more than 1,200 yards and double-digit touchdowns for a third consecutive season.
-During that stretch, he has 901 carries for 4,051 yards, 87 catches for 724 yards and a total of 39 touchdowns.
+The Seahawks drafted Christine Michael early in last year's draft, but Lynch should continue to be the team's workhorse back.
+For a third consecutive season, Lynch rushed for more than 1,200 yards with double-digit touchdowns.
+Over that three-year span, he has 901 carries for 4,051 yards, 87 catches for 724 yards and a total of 39 touchdowns.

-After Megatron, there are a number of receivers that are worthy of consideration to be the second receiver off the board.
-While he may not have the most upside out of the group, Green is the safest among that next tier of stud receivers and he has the ability to dominate opposing defensive backs on any given Sunday.
+While he may not have the most upside out of the group of receivers immediately following Megatron, Green is the safest among that next tier of stud receivers and he has the ability to dominate opposing defensive backs on any given Sunday.